michaelficarra/MooTools-StringScanner/README.md

 ### match_size
 *Warning: this method may return 0 on a successful operation.
 Use `===` comparision to null for failure check, for example: `ss.match_size()===null`*

-Returns the length of the most recently matched string if the most recent match attempt succeeded, null otherwise.
+Returns the length of the most recently matched String if the most recent match attempt succeeded, null otherwise.

 	ss.reset()			// #<StringScanner 0/13 @ "abc12...">
 	ss.scan(/\w+/)		// "abc123"